oitzujoey/duck-lisp/docs/language.md

 These are the rules for each type of variable:

-* Global variables can be called as functions and used as normal variables.
+* Global variables can be called as functions and used in the same way as local variables.
-* Normal variables cannot be called as functions except using `funcall`.
+* Local variables cannot be called as functions except using `funcall`.
-* Functions can be called as functions and used as normal variables.
+* Functions can be called as functions and used in the same way as local variables.
-* Macros can be called as functions (triggering a macro expansion) and used as normal variables.
+* Macros can be called as functions (triggering a macro expansion) and used in the same way as local variables.
 Calling macros using funcall calls them like a normal function instead of causing a macro expansion.

-If a variable, function, or macro is not found to be defined, then the identifier is assumed to be a global variable.
+If a variable, function, or macro is not found to be defined, then the identifier is assumed to be a global variable by the compiler.

 ### Functions